 I’ve included all sorts of activities, some free and some with an admission fee.
-For some of the

-	pricier attractions, I noted if there’s a Groupon available (and you should always check Groupon

-	yourself for those not marked, as new Groupons pop up from time to time).
+For some of the pricier attractions, I noted if there’s a Groupon available (and you should always check Groupon yourself for those not marked, as new Groupons pop up from time to time).

 This list is by no means comprehensive as there are a gazillion spots across the metro area.
-Know of

-	something that should be in the list?
+A few spots have closed in the last year, others are still to re-open.
+Know of something that should be in the list?
 Just email email@example.com.

 Free Play Areas and Activities

 The multi-level play area at Arvada’s Apex Center is “paradise” for kids ages 1 to 10 (older siblings are allowed with their younger brother or sister too).
 There are tubes, rope ladders, slides, pogo poles, climbing structures and much more.